 National Casting Center

-A melting pot of experimental activity, The National Casting Center within the School of Art and Design at Alfred University comprises two comprehensive state of the art facilities: one specializing in Glass Casting and the other in Metal Casting.
-Courses are taught extensively in both areas from sophomore through to Graduate Level.
+A melting pot of experimental activity, The National Casting Center within the School of Art and Design at Alfred University comprises two comprehensive state of the art facilities: one specializing in Metal Casting and the other in Glass Casting.
+Courses are taught extensively in both areas from sophomore through to graduate level.

 Visit The National Casting Center webpage to learn more.

 The brand new glass casting facility currently has a two-thousand pound capacity continuous melt furnace for clear glass, a 1200 pound capacity furnace for colored glass, three large heat recovery glory holes and twenty annealing ovens, all computer controlled, plus a full range of kilns, a new CNC mold ramming press, and appropriate finishing tools.